Gaotrees/caffe-doc/Using-a-Trained-Network:-Deploy.md

 #### Remove any layer that is dependent upon data labels.

-The Accuracy Layer and the SoftmaxWithLoss Layer are still expecting labels, but there are none to provide, thus there layers are no longer needed as well:
+The Accuracy Layer and the SoftmaxWithLoss Layer are still expecting labels, but there are none to provide, thus these layers are no longer needed as well:

     ...
     layer {